New Zealand Box Office for Hillsong: Let Hope Rise (2016)

 Running Time: 103 minutes

-Keywords: Faith-Based Film, Christian Contemporary Music
+Keywords: Faith-Based Film, Christian Contemporary Music, Social and Cultural Documentary

 Source:Based on Musical Group